 Simon Jenkins England’s Thousand Best Churches 1999

 Jenkins’ article of St Peter’s is a bit out of date because the church is certainly no longer neglected.
 If he came back now surely he’d award more than the mingy 2 star rating!

-Bazil Marsh and David Sargant Saint Ragener ?1994
+Bazil Marsh and David Sargant Saint Ragener circa 1994

-The last rector, Archdeacon Marsh, was determined to preserve the story of St Ragener, which is in a number of medieval manuscripts.
-The hope must be that as more manuscripts are made digitally available further clues about St Ragener will emerge.
+The last rector, Archdeacon Marsh, was able to preserve the story of St Ragener.
+The cult is mentioned in a number of medieval manuscripts.
+This booklet revived a legend which had almost been forgotten.

 More manuscripts and source materials are now digitally available and further clues emerge about St Ragener.
 Research is ongoing.